byte-physics/igortest/docu/sphinx/source/advanced.rst

 ``UTF_ANALYTICS_SUM`` to sort for the sum of all called lines inside the function. ``UTF_ANALYTICS_SUM`` can not combined with the mode ``UTF_ANALYTICS_LINES``.

-The data is also available as a global wave in ``root:Packages:UnitTesting:TracingAnalyticResult``.
+The data is also available as a global wave in ``root:Packages:igortest:TracingAnalyticResult``.

 Limitations
 ^^^^^^^^^^^